Quantum limits of superresolution in a noisy environment: Lower bound of classical Fisher information of fin-SPADE

-We calculate the lower bound of classical Fisher information of fin-SPADE method with thermal noise, following the procedure employed in Ref. \cite{nair2016}.
+We calculate the lower bound of classical Fisher information of fin-SPADE method with thermal noise, following the procedure employed in Ref. \cite{nair2016far}.
+The difference from Ref. \cite{nair2016far} is the presence of thermal noise.
 Let us recall that the lower bound of classical Fisher information for an unknown parameter $\theta$ is given by $F(\theta)\geq \dot{\vec{\mu}}^\text{T}C^{-1}\dot{\vec{\mu}}$, where $\vec{\mu}$ is the mean vector of the measurement outcome, and $C$ is the covariance matrix of the outcome.
 Thus, in the section, we find the mean and the covariance matrix of the measurement outcome from fin-SPADE.